KimYohan0317/RE_FixMatch_optimizer/README.md

 - `Fixmatch_t_95_m_70.py`: experimental execution file where the momentum is changed to 0.7.
 - `Fixmatch_t_95_m_80.py`: experimental execution file where the momentum is changed to 0.8.
 - `Fixmatch_t_95_m_95.py`: experimental execution file where the momentum is changed to 0.95.
-- `ours.py`: execution file for the paper 'Reimplementation of FixMatch and Investigation on Optimizer'.

   ## Experiment result
   #### official FixMatch, Ours